cisagov/ScubaGear/README.md

 To import the module, open a new PowerShell 5.1 terminal and navigate to the repository folder.

-Depending on the [PowerShell execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1), running `Unblock-File` on the ScubaGear folder may be required.
+Starting with release 0.3.0, ScubaGear is signed by a commonly trusted CA. See [below]() for information about running ScubaGear with different [PowerShell execution policies](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-5.1).
+In 0.2.1 and earlier, running `Unblock-File` on the ScubaGear folder may be required.
 See [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/unblock-file?view=powershell-5.1) for more information.

 Then run: